Thermal integrity profiling

-Temperatures are measured along the entire depth of the foundation.
+TIP can be performed using a probe lowered down standard access tubes or by installing embedded thermal wires along the length of the reinforcement cage.
+Four thermal wires are commonly installed along the steel cage, each 90 degrees from one another, forming a north-east-south-west configuration.
 If records at a certain depth show regions with cooler temperatures (when compared to the average temperature at that depth), a concrete deficiency or defect may be present.
 An average temperature at a certain depth that is significantly lower than the average temperatures at other depths may also be indication of a potential problem.
 It is also possible to estimate the effective area of the foundation, and to assess if the reinforcing cage is properly aligned and centered.